 As a component assembly, the drive is not required to meet any susceptibility performance requirements.
 It is the responsibility of those integrating the drive within their systems to perform those tests required and design their system to ensure that equipment operating in the same system as the drive or external to the system does not adversely affect the performance of the drive.
-See Tables 2 and 3, DC power requirements.
+See Tables 2, 3 and 4, for DC power requirements.